Minks, Magic Mike, and a Very Large Kiss

 I rang in the new year… asleep in my own bed.
 My own little bed.
-I’ve been in so many different beds lately — BY MYSELF, thank you, get your mind out of the gutter — that waking up in my own felt like a luxury resort.
+I’ve been in so many different beds lately—BY MYSELF, thank you, get your mind out of the gutter—that waking up in my own bed, felt like a luxury resort

 Christmas round two happened in Amarillo with Montana and Robin, Dec.
 27–30.
 I basically live out of my car or so it seems.

-Then at 6:00 a.m. on New Year’s Day, I was back on the road, loaded up and truckin’ like a one‑woman Smokey and the Bandit reboot.
-Destination: Brandy’s house.
-Mission: Christmas, Part Three.
+Then at 6:00 a.m. on New Year’s Day, I was back on the road again, loaded up and truckin' like a Smokey and The Bandit Reboot.
+Destination: a luxury resort.
+Reality: Brandy’s house.
+Mission: Christmas, Part Three

 When I arrived, the boys helped me unload the car.
-And by “helped,” They took in three arm loads, while I rolled in my one little carry one.
+And by 'helped,' I mean they took in three armloads while I rolled in my one little carry-on.
 By the time we finished, it looked like I was moving in permanently.
-I half expected Brandy to hand me a lease agreement.

-Michael opened his giant Hershey Kiss — a practical joke from me.
+Sir WhatTheHeck opened his giant Hershey Kiss—a practical joke from me.
 He didn’t ask for one; he simply wondered aloud if they still make them.
-Well, yes they do, and now he knows because Zak immediately stole it like a raccoon in a convenience store.
+Well, yes they do, and now he knows... because Captain Chaos immediately claimed like a rabid racoon.

-I gave Michael twenty bucks to make up for it.
-Zak’s Wranglers cost me that much extra anyway because he needed the slim ones.
-He ripped the tags off and put them on immediately — in the bathroom, thank heavens.
+Captain Chaos opened his slim fitting Wranglers, ripped off the tags and put them on immediately—in the bathroom, thank heavens.
 This was Christmas, not Magic Mike.

 Act II: Brandy’s Fur Fashion Show